 Small business owners often face unique challenges throughout their entrepreneurial journey, from understanding the financing options available to establishing a budget-friendly marketing strategy.
 Still, as specific as the needs of small businesses may be, minority-owned small businesses often face additional challenges along the way.
 For example, recent research shows that Black-owned businesses were granted a significantly lower number of PPP loans through traditional banks and large financial institutions.
 That’s why so many of these businesses instead turned to fintech companies for support during the pandemic.

+According to the U.S. Census Bureau, only 2.4% of employer businesses in the United States are Black- or African American-owned.
 The unique obstacles that minority-owned businesses face—e.g., lack of personalized training, limited access to capital—come with a need for unique solutions.
-That’s why, in honor of Juneteenth, we’ve created a resource guide for Black entrepreneurs to better support them along their small business journey.
-Juneteenth is a holiday that commemorates the end of slavery in the United States, but more than that, it’s a time to celebrate the Black community and their success while continuing to work towards equality.
+That’s why we’ve created a resource guide for Black entrepreneurs to better support them along their small business journey.

 This list of resources is to help Black small business owners overcome the existing barriers to success.
 We hope these tools can further empower Black entrepreneurs as we collectively strive to reduce hurdles, create equal opportunities, and level the small business playing field.